flowchart TD

 Part of the difficulty is that intelligence is a cluster concept.
 It bundles together perception, memory, reasoning, learning, planning, language, and the capacity to transfer skill from one domain to another.
 These capacities can come apart.
 A calculator exceeds any human at arithmetic yet plans nothing, while a crow solves novel physical puzzles without arithmetic.
 Because the bundle is loose, any single yardstick will look arbitrary to someone who weights the components differently.

 The definitional problem is not idle philosophizing.
 When researchers claim a system has reached human level intelligence, or when critics deny it, they are often disagreeing about definitions rather than about facts.
 Clarifying what we are asking lets us see that some apparent disputes are verbal, while others are substantive.
-As we will see, the modern debate about whether language models understand is partly a rerun of the behavioral versus internal disagreement under new conditions.
+As we will see, the modern debate about whether language models understand is partly a rerun of the behavioral versus internal disagreement under new conditions, now with the added wrinkle that we can, to a limited degree, look inside the systems and ask what their internal representations actually encode.

 3.2 2.
 The Turing Test